DaveRichmond/DaveRichmond.github.io/_posts/2021-06-15-Hardware-101-Fortigate-60D-Repair.markdown

 didn't phase me too much.
 The cost of an official power adapter for these devices is scary, but no matter what I'd be able to fabracobble up something to make it work.

-Fairly quickly found posts on the internet detailing which connector it uses for poweras this is of the newer generation of fortigate gear that has moved on from barrel jacks and uses a molex style power connector.
+Fairly quickly found posts on the internet detailing which connector it uses for power as this is of the newer generation of fortigate gear that has moved on from barrel jacks and uses a molex style power connector.
 Also luckily there was mention of pre-terminated cables being available.
 With that I quickly found it on mouser as [part 538-245135-0210](https://au.mouser.com/ProductDetail/538-245135-0210).
 So next mouser order I put that item in.